robot297/JAG_12_2019/grades/Lab 11 Questions.md

 *Keep your data sorted in order of time, with fastest first*.

+You will need to create a table model for `solversTable`.
+This table model will provide data from the database to its JTable.

 **For adding a new cube solver to the database:**

 * A JTextField called `newCubeSolverNameText`